jespino/anillo/README.md

 # Anillo nanoframework

-Anillo is a Ring/Compojure inspired nanoframework build on top of werkzoug Request/Response abstraction and routing system.
+Anillo is a Ring/Compojure inspired nanoframework build on top of werkzeug library using some utilities and the routing system.

 The idea is create a really slim abstraction layer between WSGI and my handlers, with the less quantity of opinion about what are you implementing.

-You can use any template system, storage system or whatever you want, you only receive a werkzoug Request and must return a werkzoug Response.
+You can use any template system, storage system or whatever you want, you only receive a Request (a dict object) and must return a Response (another dict object).

 ## Middlewares